jacksonicson/sonar/README.md

 * Sensor programs are distributed and installed by Sonar automatically
 * Dynamic (re-)configuration of sensors from a central location
 * Supports dynamic environments like virtualized data centers

+## Installation

+Sonar needs access to an HBase cluster and a Redis key-value store.

+### Monitored Node
+Each monitored node (Linux) runs the SensorHub daemon with the following dependencies:
+* Python 2.7
+* psutil 0.5.1
+* Apache thrift (python)

+Further libraries might be required by the sensor programs.

+### Collector Node
+The collector is based on Java.
+The project contains all required JAR libraries.

+### WebUI
+Is basd on NodeJS.
+The project contains all required libraries.